 Tax compliance isn’t quite as simple as just using the home country payroll.
 The host country will impose its requirements to comply with.

 Assignees will often need to be on a local payroll with at least some version of split or shadow payroll between the home and host country.

 Myth 5: It’s fine to use a business visa to work in another country

 For most assignments over 30-60 days, a work permit is recommended.

-Business visas are fine for short trips and for exploring foreign opportunities to establish relationships.
-For ongoing employee assignments, many countries are cracking down on the overuse of business visas for longer visits.
-Immigration departments are checking that work permit rules are not being avoided by the use of multiple business visas.
+Business visas are excellent for short trips and for exploring different opportunities to establish relationships.
+For ongoing employee assignments, many countries are cracking down on the overuse of business visas for more extended visits.
+Immigration departments are checking that the use of multiple business visas is not avoiding work permit rules.
 Any misuse can result in deportation.